On the AJ conjecture for knots: Skein Modules and the colored Jones polynomial

 given by $\la \ell', \ell'' \ra := \la \ell' \cup \ell'' \ra$, where $\ell'$ and $\ell''$ are links in respectively $N(K)$ and $X$.
 Note that if $\ell \in \CS(\BT^2)$, then

 In general $\CS(X)$ does not have an algebra structure, but it has the identity element--the empty link.
 The map

 is $\CS(\BT^2)$-linear.
 Its kernel $\CP:=\ker \Theta$ is called the {\em quantum peripheral ideal}, first introduced in \cite{FGL}.
-In \cite{FGL, Ge}, it was proved that every element in $\CP$ gives rise to a recurrence relation for the colored Jones polynomials.
+In \cite{FGL, Ge}, it was proved that every element in $\CP$ gives rise to a recurrence relation for the colored Jones polynomial.

 The {\em orthogonal ideal} $\CO$ in \cite{FGL} is defined by